 Director – Bassam Tariq – 2020 – UK – Cert.
 15 – 90m

-A UK British Pakistani rap artist is stopped in his career tracks by an auto-immune system suppression illness – in cinemas from Friday, October 30th and on BFI Player from Monday, November 9th
+A UK British Pakistani rap artist is stopped in his career tracks by an auto-immune system suppression illness – in cinemas from Friday, October 30th and on BFI Player Subscription Exclusive from Friday, February 5th

 This opens with British Pakistani rapper Zed (Riz Ahmed, who also co-wrote the film) waiting in the wings then going on stage to perform before a massively enthusiastic New York crowd.
 I had fairly high expectations and my heart sank.
 Ahmed’s performance as the singer was leaving me absolutely cold.
 (To be fair, I’m not a huge fan of rap music.)
 Happily I was much more impressed with almost everything that followed.